AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 New Jersey First offense: 6 months to 1 year

-New Mexico First offense: 1 year
+New Mexico First offense: 6 months to 1 year

 Second offense: 2 years